Meeting Medical Management Challenges and Finding Superior Value

 David Deitz and Associates will help you meet your medical management challenges and find superior value for patients and customers.

-The National Claims Compensation Institute (NCCI) has released a preliminary agenda for its Annual Issues Symposium (AIS) for May 2019.
+The National Council on Compensation Insurance (NCCI) has released the agenda for its Annual Issues Symposium (AIS) for May 2019.
 The program will feature the usual comprehensive overview of the industry, including Chief Actuary Kathy Antonello’s State of the Line and the annual Bob Hartwig talk on economics (never to be missed).
 Dr. Deitz of DD&A will moderate a discussion by 3 very distinguished occupational physicians on how practicing doctors view workers compensation, including the challenges to primary care occupational practice in the 21st century.

 Overseen by Albertson’s Denise Algire, the annual Rising Medical Solutions Workers Compensation Benchmarking Study always provides some interesting industry insights.
 This year’s version focuses entirely on medical management, based on prior years in which this topic was consistently ranked as the core competency most critical to achieving good claim outcomes.
 You can download a copy from Rising here.